 It's even brought to a head in Superman: Man Of Steel #96, when Kem-L (manifested by the Kryptonian Eradicator program) comes to "cleanse" Superman of human infestation, calling him "Kal-El" and telling him to fulfill his legacy.
 The response?

-In this story arc from Superman #296-299, Superman finds himself with a "split-effect", leaving him with no superpowers or invulnerability while in the clothes of Clark Kent.
+In a story arc from Superman #296-299, Superman finds himself with a "split-effect", leaving him with no superpowers while wearing civilian attire.
 He decides to spend at least a week as Clark and finds that he has more backbone — standing up to those who antagonize him as Clark, being more romantic with Lois, and engaging in a low-gravity battle with Intergang.
 However, helplessly watching huge disasters unfolding was too much for him to bear.
-Later, he decides not to fall back on Clark as Superman, forced to be fully commited to world welfare and leaving him unable to unwind and spend time with his muggle friends.
+Later, he decides not to fall back on Clark as Superman, forced to be fully committed to world welfare and leaving him unable to unwind and spend time with his muggle friends.
 In the end, he decides not to discard either identity, and figures out the source of the split-effect in time to stop the years-long scheme of The Chessmaster trying to destroy the world.

 There's a very, very fun story in JLA #51-54 where Superman's wish that the League's members didn't have "two lives" is granted by a sixth-dimensional wishing machine.
 Hilarity spectacularly fails to ensue, and only Wonder Woman and Aquaman are exempt due to having no dual indentities at the time.
 In the end, the aliens who gain control of the machine split them too.
 Aquaman finds himself in human and amphibian forms, while Wonder Woman is separated from clay, and she saves the day as the spirit of truth.